 Brienne: And women weep.

 - In C. S. Lewis's The Screwtape Letters, Screwtape advises Wormwood that his patient can get away with many sins as long as he passes them off as jokes to his fellows.
 He also advises using the Big Red Devil image to his advantage, because with that in his head the patient won't be able to take the Devil or demons seriously.

 - Black Mage of 8-Bit Theater.
 His utter incompetence and his Cosmic Plaything status prevents anyone from taking him seriously even though he would very quickly destroy all life if given the opportunity.

-- Redcloak of The Order of the Stick warns Jirix not to think this of Xykon.
+- Redcloak warns Jirix not to think this of Xykon.
 He may be funny and charming when he wants to be (Charisma is the primary casting stat for Sorcerer's after all), but underneath the facade he is a monster, and quite possibly the most powerful spellcaster alive (sort of).

 - Vegeta is such a long-suffering and sardonic Only Sane Man (whose evil plans are always thwarted anyway) that he becomes the most sympathetic character.

 - Comedic Sociopathy is the Bastard Operator from Hell's entire purpose.
 Anyone who can use Refuge in Audacity to get away with what the BOFH does and make you laugh at it must be all about this.

 - Pinky and the Brain: